Exploring public views on assisted dying

 There is no universally agreed terminology when discussing the debate on assisted dying.
 A range of terms are used internationally, and different people have preferences for different terminology.
 We refer to the definitions described in this Parliamentary Office of Science and Technology briefing note on assisted dying, which uses assisted dying as an umbrella term for “the involvement of healthcare professionals in the provision of lethal drugs intended to end a patient’s life at their voluntary request, subject to eligibility criteria and safeguards.
 It includes healthcare professionals prescribing lethal drugs for the patient to self-administer (‘physician-assisted suicide’) and healthcare professionals administering lethal drugs (‘euthanasia’).”

-The terms used throughout the Exploring public views on assisted dying project, and in associated publications, are not intended to endorse or reflect any particular NCOB stance on the law on assisted dying.
+The terms used throughout our project, and in associated publications, are not intended to endorse or reflect any particular NCOB stance on the law on assisted dying.

 When will the findings be published?

-In summer 2024, we plan to publish an initial report including the recommendations from the Citizens’ Jury.
-This report will include the results of the voting process and the summary findings from jurors.
-We also plan to publish the briefing materials and tools that were used to inform the deliberations at the Citizens’ Jury and the surveys.
+In September 2024 we published an interim report including the recommendations from the Citizens’ Jury.
+This report includes the results of the voting process and the summary findings from jurors.
+We have also published the briefing materials and tools that were used to inform the deliberations at the Citizens’ Jury and the surveys.

 What methodologies are you using?

-We have appointed Hopkins Van Mil who will be partnering with M.E.L Research and the Sortition Foundation to design, organise, and facilitate a three-stage process of survey activities and a Citizens’ Jury:
+We appointed Hopkins Van Mil who are partnering with M.E.L Research and the Sortition Foundation to design, organise, and facilitate a three-stage process of survey activities and a Citizens’ Jury:

 1. Conducting a nationally representative quantitative survey of the English population to explore and capture current attitudes towards assisted dying.
 We will use these initial survey results to inform the recruitment stratification criteria for the Citizens’ Jury;